 The Sign in Sidney Brustein's Window premiered on Broadway in 1964 and was briefly revived in 1972.
 Gabriel Dell and Rita Moreno starred in the original production, and Hal Linden and Zohra Lampert led the revival.
 The 1964 premiere was the second, and last, show of Hansberry's to premiere on Broadway before her death at 34; A Raisin in the Sun, her most famous work, was the first.

-Tickets to The Sign in Sidney Brustein's Window in New York will be available soon.
+Tickets to The Sign in Sidney Brustein's Window in New York are available now.